Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Preliminary analysis

 where $N_{\mathrm{b}}\equiv N_{\mathrm{b},x}+N_{\mathrm{b},y}$.
-When the MSE goes to 0, the output $u$ reaches the exact solution of the PDE.
-In Fig.\ref{ZK_fwd}, we present the typical solution of the ZK equation in terms of the forward analysis.
+For optimizing the loss function, we employ the L-BFGS-B method; one of the quasi-Newton methods that can efficiently accelerate the convergence of the \textit{MSE}.
+When the \textit{MSE} asymptotes to 0, the output $u$ reaches the exact solution of the PDE.
+In figures \ref{ZK_fwd} and \ref{RLW_fwd}, we present the typical solutions of the ZK equation and the RLW equation in terms of the forward analysis.

-Another prominent application of PINNs is the creation of the PDE from provided data.
+Another prominent application of PINNs is the guessing of the PDE from provided data.
 Now, we introduce a slightly modified PINNs